andrewsil1/NexysPsram/readme.txt

   revision of the PSRAM logic to comply with the asynchronous timing requirements.
 - Unaligned and/or narrow reads (e.g. 16 bit or 8 bit memory access) are somewhat optimized to avoid unnecessary memory operations accessing the not-requested half of the 32 bit DWORD when possible.
-- Supports basic FIXED, INCR, and WRAP bus transactions.
+- Supports typical FIXED, INCR, and WRAP bus transactions.
 Can be connected to Microblaze DC or IC cache interfaces for further performance enhancement.
 - Validated to successfully pass all automatically generated Xilinx SDK memory tests with Microblaze caching of this memory region enabled and disabled.
   Some revisions to the sample's internal control logic were necessary because transactions to PSRAM do not complete in a single cycle as they do with block RAM.
+- Revised 8/3/2014: Further validated with Xilinx AXI Protocol Checker and fixed an issue with RLAST generation.

 Restrictions:
 - Compatible with AXI4 implementations where the AXI clock is 100Mhz and 32-bits wide.
 Changing to a different AXI clock speed would require